The Nautical Archaeology Digital Library

 - develop visualization tools to share our scholarly work to a as wide as possible audience.

-Today the Nautical Archaeology Digital Library mission is to be a space where archaeologists from around the world can share their experiences and exchange information with their colleagues, as well as with a wider public.
-The second objective of NADL is to increase the visibility of nautical archaeology and clarify its social importance.
+Today the Nautical Archaeology Digital Library mission is to be a community – as opposed to an hierarchy – and a space where archaeologists from around the world can share their experiences and exchange information with their colleagues, as well as with a wider public.
+The second objective of NADL is to increase the visibility of nautical archaeology and emphasize its social importance.

-This project is a collaborative effort of researchers in Texas A&M University’s Center for the Study of Digital Libraries (CSDL) and the J. Richard Steffy Ship Reconstruction Laboratory (ShipLAB).
-It draws its materials from the extensive collection of artifacts gathered from a shipwreck in Portugal, as well as the extensive archives collected at the ShipLAB during field studies over the past two decades
+This project started as a collaborative effort of researchers from the Texas A&M University’s Center for the Study of Digital Libraries (CSDL) and the J. Richard Steffy Ship Reconstruction Laboratory (ShipLAB).
+It originally drew its materials from the extensive collection of artifacts gathered from the Pepper Wreck in Portugal, as well as the extensive archives collected at the ShipLAB during field studies over the past two decades.
+We hope that NADL expands around the world by creating new nodes, always devoted to enhance the ethical principals of archaeology and fighting treasure hunting.

 - Center for the Study of Digital Libraries (CSDL)